romanmarkunas/blog-fibers-intro/blog/blog-fibers-intro.md

 }
 ```

 If you are unfamiliar with JAX-RS (let those servlets go, it's 2018), [here](https://jersey.github.io/documentation/latest/jaxrs-resources.html) is a little description.
+Also, I'll use Dropwizard framework to create a service, however syntax must be obvious to Spring boot or any other Java http library users as well.
+I will not post it here because service implementation is out of scope of this post.

 This resource accepts `GET` requests and having that it sleeps for 1 second and then returns body containing invocation number.
-That number will be useful later to visualize what happened during test runs.
+That number will be useful later on to visualize what happened during test runs.

-I'll use Dropwizard framework to create a service (mainly because it requires simpler setup for embedding app into test), however syntax must be obvious to Spring boot users as well.
-I will not post it here because service implementation is out of scope of this post.

-## Test setup
+## Test setup for thread and coroutine examples

 Let's emulate our calls to our slow service in test suite.
-Following handy Dropwizard rule will create a fresh embedded server for each test:
+Following handy Dropwizard rule will create a fresh embedded server with blocking resource for each test:

 ```java
 @Rule